Skip to content

 Body Sizes Small (up to 500g)

-Threat Factors Plantations, Wildfires, Habitat Fragmentation
+Threat Factors Wildfires, Tree planting, Habitat loss and fragmentation

 Upcher’s Warbler is a medium sized warbler, larger than the Eastern Olivaceous Warbler and smaller than the Olive-tree Warbler.
 Its upper parts are dark brown-grey and lower parts are whitish.
 The tail it is dark, long and wide, bordered in white, which it constantly swings slowly.
 The male’s song resembles the Nightingale, pleasant and trilling, sung from the top of trees and shrubs.